Kuumba Singers Alumni Association

 Do YOU have Kuumba photos from your years of involvement?
 Please contribute to Kuumba's historical library by sending them to us (by email or postal mail).
 Contact our librarian,Amarachi Erondu, for details.

 The Kuumba Singers' Annual Fund was established in 2006 in order to secure an endowment for the organization and assist in the general functioning of the choir.
 Please support The Kuumba Singers by making a donation today.
-Donations are tax-deductible.
+Tax-deductible donations can be made with checks payable to "Harvard University" or "President and Fellows of Harvard College."
+Otherwise, the check can be made out to The Kuumba Singers of Harvard College.
 We thank you so much for your continued support!

 Hero ($1000-above); Angel ($500-$999); Benefactor ($250-$499); Patron ($100-$249); Booster ($50-$99); Friend (up to $49)